AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 </p>

 Recall **Figure 4** from the Introduction section.
 The left-hand photograph is of the first prototype apparatus; the right-hand photograph contains graphical enhancement to clarify the system's progression.
-Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.
+Influent water (purple arrow) enters the system through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.

 Currently, the design uses a  3/8 inch diameter clear flex tubing to carry water from the sink to the peristaltic pump, 1/8" Masterflex tubing (06508-16) to fit in the peristaltic pump, and 3/16 inch diameter clear flex tubing for the influent and effluent tubing for the reactor.
 In order to prevent the effluent tubing from reaching its maximum bend radius, the tubing is taped to a nearby light fixture.